Member Clubs

 The Trilogy Cycling Club provides members the opportunity to ride in the neighborhood or explore scenic by-ways and cycling trails with like-minded friends and neighbors, as well as regularly scheduled fitness rides in the neighborhood and nearby routes.

-Trilogy Electric Sliders is a Line Dancing club.
-The club is open to everyone at Trilogy: men and women, singles, couples, and/or any other configuration that makes you comfortable.
+Trilogy Line Dance Club is open to everyone at Trilogy: men and women, singles, couples, and/or any other configuration that makes you comfortable.
 There are no dues, fees, or dress requirements, and we only ask that you come expecting fun!

 • more_vertTrilogy Tappers